Secure Boot

 This is a high-level overview of the secure boot process.
 Step-by-step instructions are supplied under How to Enable Secure Boot.
 Further in-depth details are supplied under Technical Details:

-1. The options to enable secure boot are provided in the Project Configuration Menu, under Secure Boot Configuration.
+1. The options to enable secure boot are provided in the Editing the Configuration, under Secure Boot Configuration.

 2. Secure boot defaults to signing images and partition table data during the build process.
 The Secure boot private signing key config item is a file path to an ECDSA public/private key pair in a PEM format file.

-3. The software bootloader image is built by ESP-IDF with secure boot support enabled, and the public key for signature verification is integrated into the bootloader image.
-This software bootloader image is flashed at offset 0x1000.
+3. The second stage bootloader image is built by ESP-IDF with secure boot support enabled, and the public key for signature verification is integrated into the bootloader image.
+This second stage bootloader image is flashed at offset 0x1000.

-4. On the first boot, the software bootloader follows the following process to enable a secure boot:
+4. On the first boot, the second stage bootloader follows the following process to enable a secure boot:

 • Hardware secure boot support generates a device-secure bootloader key and a secure digest.
 The secure bootloader key is generated with the help of the hardware RNG, and then stored in eFuse with read and write protection enabled.
 The digest is derived from the key, an initialization vector (IV), and the bootloader image contents.